Skip to Main Content

 • Use the Advanced Search feature to combine search categories or terms, as well as limit by date, source type, format, etc.

-*: AND, OR, and NOT are called Boolean operators
+*: AND, OR, and NOT are called Boolean operators or search operators.

 Library Guide Overview: Welcome to the Library